andrewkatson/Denarii/README.md

 **Decentralization:** The utility of Denarii depends on its decentralised peer-to-peer consensus network - anyone should be able to run the denarii software, validate the integrity of the blockchain, and participate in all aspects of the monero network using consumer-grade commodity hardware.
 Decentralization of the monero network is maintained by software development that minimizes the costs of running the monero software and inhibits the proliferation of specialized, non-commodity hardware.

 **Stability:** Denarii is a stable currency through the adoption of proven modern monetary policy.
-In the same way every cryptocurrency has a development team we have a team of elected economic managers.

 ## License

 See [LICENSE](LICENSE).